Advance-Technologies-Foundation/repository/README.md

 # Repository

-**Repository** (*ATF.Repository.IAppDataContext*) - is a storage and model generator.
+**ATF.Repository.IAppDataContext** - is a storage and model generator.
 All models should be created via the repository.
 All changes are applied via the repository.

 ## Repository instance:
-For creating repository instance we have to create *DataProvider* as repository data source.
+For creating repository instance we have to create **DataProvider** as repository data source.

 ### Creating a data provider instance:
 We can, depending on our needs, create either a local or a remote data provider.